Cassie Kinoshi, Alex Tay, Colin MatthewsLara PoeJames Hoyle, François-Xavier Roth

 5 minute commissions:

-James Moriarty Windows, with mirrors (world premiere TBC)
+James Moriarty Windows (world premiere 6 December 2015)

-Patrick Brennan Ballabile (world premire 5 February 2015)
+Patrick Brennan Ballabile (world premiere 5 February 2015)

 Alastair Putt Spiral (world premiere 12 June 2014)